 W&S Stakeholders

 W&S stakeholders are the stakeholders involved in planning, implementation and maintenance of W&S function.
 Participation by all relevant stakeholders ensures sharing a common understanding and involvement in the decision-making process as well as accountability in urban governance.
 Participation by all stakeholders leads to empowerment and to joint ownership and harmonized access to information connecting multiple urban departments to serve citizens better.
+Fig 12.

 Fig. 12 Taxonomy of W&S Stakeholders